 About Eric Lodin

 I decided I wanted to be a writer in the third grade after our teacher challenged us to write a story using all the week’s spelling words.
 Encouraged later by several writing awards in high school and college, I spent a brief time as a journalist for newspapers and magazines.
 I got married, ran a small business, worked for a college, and raised a family, still fidgeting with fiction and screenwriting along the way.
 In my late 40s, having written two literary novels but still feeling a million miles from publication, I ran into an old friend at my 25th college reunion who had developed a successful career self-publishing cozy mysteries.
-“Sounds like fun.
-Maybe I’ll try that,” I thought.
 Because I’ve always enjoyed left-brain activities such as card games, logic puzzles, and crosswords, it made sense to attempt a mystery novel.
-It took me a while to get it just how I wanted it, but Soft Hearts is the first installment in what I hope will be a long series of mysteries featuring Rett Swinson, a plucky “hippie at heart” from Eastern North Carolina who is reinventing her life after a series of setbacks.
+It took me a while to get it just how I wanted it, but first came Soft Hearts (2021) followed by Slumbering Beasts (2022).
+These are the first two installments in what I hope will be a long series of mysteries featuring Rett Swinson, a plucky “hippie at heart” from Eastern North Carolina who is reinventing her life after a series of setbacks.
 I can relate to her—and I think a lot of readers can, too.

 I had been married twenty years before I turned to my wife and asked, “What do you mostly think about?”
 I decided to share with her that most of my reflection time was spent thinking about ethics, philosophy, and religion.
 Now I wanted to know what mostly occupied her mind.